Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 Using a ubiquitous language is the cornerstone practice of domain-driven design.

+### Example of Ubiquitous Language

+Let’s say we are working on an advertising campaign management system.
+Consider the following statements:

+- An advertising campaign can display different creative materials.
+- A campaign can be published only if at least one of its placements is active.
+- Sales commissions are accounted for after transactions are approved.

+All of these statements are formulated in the language of the business.
+That is, they reflect the domain experts’ view of the business domain.
+On the other hand, the following statements are strictly technical and thus do not fit the notion of the ubiquitous language:

+- The advertisement iframe displays an HTML file.
+- A campaign can be published only if it has at least one associated record in the active-placements table.
+- Sales commissions are based on correlated records from the transactions and approved-sales tables.
+  These latter statements are purely technical and will be unclear to domain experts.
+  Suppose engineers are only familiar with this technical, solution-oriented view of the business domain.
+  In that case, they won’t be able to completely understand the business logic or why it operates the way it does, which will limit their ability to model and implement an effective solution.

 ## How To Use Ubiquitous Language?

 ### Commitment

-All project-related stakeholders (software engineers, product owners, domain experts, UI/UX designers) should use the ubiquitous language when describing the business domain.
+All project-related stakeholders including software engineers, product owners, domain experts & UI/UX designers should consistently use the ubiquitous language when describing the business domain to spread knowledge about and foster a shared understanding of the business domain.

+The language should be continuously reinforced throughout the project: requirements, tests, documentation, and even the source code itself should use this language.

 Only through the continuous use of the ubiquitous language and its terms can a shared understanding among all of the project’s stakeholders be cultivated.

-### Business Domain Related Terms Only
+### Interactions With Domain Experts

 Most importantly,
+Formulation of a ubiquitous language requires interaction with its natural holders, the domain experts.
+Only interactions with actual domain experts can uncover inaccuracies, wrong assumptions, or an overall flawed understanding of the business domain.

 domain experts must be comfortable using the ubiquitous language when reasoning about the business domain.
 This language will represent both the business domain and the domain experts’ mental models.

+### Language of The Business

 It’s crucial to emphasize that the ubiquitous language is the language of the business.
 As such, it should consist of business domain–related terms only.
 No technical jargon!

 Teaching business domain experts about singletons and abstract factories is not your goal.
 The ubiquitous language aims to frame the domain experts’ understanding and mental models of the business domain in terms that are easy to understand.

-### Growth

-Cultivating a ubiquitous language is a continuous process.
-As the project evolves, more domain knowledge will be discovered.
-It’s important for such insights to be reflected in the ubiquitous language.

-Tools such as wiki-based glossaries and Gherkin tests can greatly alleviate the process of documenting and maintaining a ubiquitous language.
-However, the main prerequisite for an effective ubiquitous language is usage.
-the language has to be used consistently in all project-related communications.

 ### Consistency